Boal: Demography

-During the first decades of the 19th century the municipality of Boal kept a slow increase of population that was noticeably accelerated with the construction of the dam of Doiras in 1930, reaching in that year its historical maximum of 7,365 inhabitants.
-The relatively high levels of population remained until 1960, not just because of the dam but also because of the tungsten mining near Penouta and because of the existence of a traditional agriculture requiring a lot of labor.
-Thanks to all these factors, the municipality of Boal could be once the most populous one in the middle course of the Navia River.
-Nevertheless, from 1960 on and due to the closing of mines and to the changes experienced by the traditional agriculture, a very important migratory flow started.
+During the first decades of the 19th century, the municipality of Boal kept a slow increase of population that was accelerated with the construction of the dam of Doiras in 1930, reaching in that year its historical maximum of 7,365 inhabitants.
+The high levels of population remained until 1960, due to the dam, the tungsten mining near Penouta and the existence of traditional agriculture, which required a lot of labor.
+Because of this, the municipality of Boal could be once the most populous one in the middle course of the Navia River.
+Nevertheless, from 1960 on, due to the closing of mines and to the changes experienced by the traditional agriculture, a very important migratory flow started.

 Emigration has marked the municipality in different ways.
-By the end of the 19th century and the beginning of the 20th one, the migratory flow went overseas, to the Americas, especially to Argentina and Cuba, from where emigrants kept their influence in the municipality.
-A proof of that are the very important money transferences they made and which allowed the construction of different buildings, as well as their promoting of the education of the remaining youth in Boal.
-All this flow of money was interrupted by the Cuban revolution.
+By the end of the 19th century and the beginning of the 20th century, the migratory flow went overseas to the Americas, especially to Argentina and Cuba, where emigrants kept their influence in the municipality.
+This was proven by the very important money transferences they made which allowed the construction of different buildings, as well as their promoting of the education of the remaining youth in Boal.
+The flow of money was interrupted by the Cuban Revolution.

-By the middle of the 20th century emigration started again and strongly, but this time it was directed to different destinations: to the centre of Europe, France, Germany, and also to the main industrial towns and cities of Asturias, especially Gijón and Avilés, etc.
+By the middle of the 20th century, emigration started again, but it was directed to different destinations: to the centre of Europe, France, Germany, and also to the main industrial towns and cities of Asturias, especially Gijón and Avilés, etc.

-All these facts have brought a dramatic change in the demographic figure of the municipality, to the point that, as it can be observed on its representation, at present people over 60 years old constitute up to 42,7% of the total population, whereas people below 20 years old represent just as low as 8,4%.
+Emigration has brought a dramatic change in the demographic figure of the municipality, to the point that, at present people over 60 years old constitute up to 42.7% of the total population, whereas people below 20 years old represent just as low as 8.4%.

 Economy

-Although the percentage of workers is clearly a majority in the service sector (see table), its weight is quite lower than the regional mean, and it is not crazy to state that still at present, economy in Boal is based to a large extent on cattle farming, which employs almost one third of the working population, and is mainly destined to milk production, being Boal the main producer among the western municipalities in Asturias.
+Although the percentage of workers is a majority in the service sector (see table), its weight is quite lower than the regional mean, and it is not crazy to state that still at present, economy in Boal is based to a large extent on cattle farming, which employs almost one third of the working population, and is mainly destined to milk production, being Boal the main producer among the western municipalities in Asturias.

 In recent years apiculture has experienced a noticeable growth, becoming honey one of the most typical products in the municipality.
 In spite of this, this activity is usually in a secondary place, constituting an extra-earnings source for many families, but not the main one.
-Nevertheless, as a proof of the importance of apiculture for the municipality, it is worth mentioning the famous Feria de la Miel (Honey Fair).
+Nevertheless, the famous Feria de la Miel (Honey Fair) is a proof of the importance of apiculture for the municipality.
 Moreover, a few years ago it started working the company Boal Apícola, which markets about 20 tons of honey a year.